Castles & Palaces in Austria

 • Hofburg Innsbruck: The newly renovated state rooms of Innsbruck's Imperial Palace look just like they did in the 18th century.

-• Ambras Castle: in addition to the Habsburg Portrait Gallery with over 200 portraits, this unique castle also houses one of the most extensive glass collections in the world as well as Archduke Ferdinand II's Chamber of Art and Curiosities, which was already considered particularly worth seeing in the 16th century.
+• Ambras Castle: In addition to the Habsburg Portrait Gallery with over 200 portraits, this unique castle also houses one of the most extensive glass collections in the world as well as Archduke Ferdinand II's Chamber of Art and Curiosities, which was already considered particularly worth seeing in the 16th century.

 • Tratzberg Castle: A Renaissance gem meets digital innovation, as in addition to guided tours, visitors can embark on time travels with virtual reality headsets.